Guang168/DecredCNJournal/201903_DecredJournalCN.md

 在 3月中 DCR 交易价格为 美金 15.93-23.26 / BTC 0.00414-0.00596。平均日汇率为 18.14 美元。

 ## 相关外部信息

 GitHub is [updating](https://github.blog/2019-03-14-githubs-site-policy-updates-are-ready-for-your-feedback/) their policy.
 New drafts were published for feedback till Apr 12 and will come into effect Apr 19.
-Among the changes is commitment to react to [Do Not Track](https://en.wikipedia.org/wiki/Do_Not_Track), sharing user data with [more](https://github.com/github/site-policy/pull/154) 3rd party processors, updated use of third party user trackers.
+Among the changes is commitment to react to [Do Not Track](https://en.wikipedia.org/wiki/Do_Not_Track), sharing user data with [more](https://github.com/github/site-policy/pull/154) 3rd party processors and updated use of third party user trackers.
 The change to clarify influence of U.S. sanctions triggered a question how this might impact Decred contributors - if you know, please comment in [this issue](https://github.com/xaur/decred-issues/issues/125) or [on Reddit](https://old.reddit.com/r/decred/comments/b2xsw3/github_terms_update_has_more_sanctions_stuff/).
 Some changes might be unpleasant but are pretty common for most companies and give us a good moment to reflect on our beliefs about free stuff.
 Also, unlike most companies, GitHub has all their policy documents versioned transparently in a Git repo that anybody can clone and inspect.
 The idea to have a similar repository for Decred was discussed a few times and there is a concept sandbox [repository](https://github.com/RichardRed0x/governance-docs) showing how it might look like.

 Stellar (XLM) [experienced](https://messari.io/article/messari-research-stellar-suffered-and-quietly-patched-a-2-2-billion-xlm-inflation-bug-in-2017) an inflation bug which was exploited to print 2.25 billion XLM (worth $10 million at the time, and nearly 25% of the circulating supply) in April 2017.
-This bug was lightly reported at the time, it was fixed by the Stellar Development Foundation (SDF) who burned an equal amount from its community reserve.
+This bug was lightly reported at the time, it was fixed by the Stellar Development Foundation (SDF) who burned an equal amount from its community reserve to offset the unintended inflation.
 That the SDF could identify, fix and mitigate such a major exploit so quietly says something about how decentralized Stellar is.

 PIVX experienced an inflation bug which was [exploited](https://medium.com/@dev.pivx/report-wrapped-serials-attack-5f4bf7b51701) in March.
 The bug concerned the network's zerocoin protocol (zPIV), and allowed an attacker to fake serial numbers and spend zerocoins that had never been minted.
-Over the course of five days, transactions creating and spending 568,897 PIV (~$438,000) were made before zPIV the exploit was identified and zPIV transactions were disabled until it could be fixed.
+Over the course of five days, transactions creating and spending 568,897 PIV (~$438,000) were made before the exploit was identified and zPIV transactions were disabled (until it could be fixed).
 Besides regular takeaways like "consensus code is hard" and "cryptography is hard", this case has more food for thought.
-First, Zerocoin functionality was disabled immediately after the exploit was discovered using one of the "sporks".
+First, zerocoin functionality was disabled immediately after the exploit was discovered using one of the "sporks".
 Someone with the keys for these sporks can affect the whole network.
 Second, the bug was spotted because some nodes were [switching away](https://github.com/PIVX-Project/PIVX/pull/681) from OpenSSL that let the bug go unnoticed (OpenSSL is long [famous](https://www.peereboom.us/assl/assl/html/openssl.html) for its quality).
 While those nodes were not full alternative implementations, it still shows how a mismatch between diverse software helps to discover bugs.
-Third, it is possible to know exactly how many coins were minted because PIVX's Zerocoin protocol allows supply to be [auditable](https://zcoin.io/zcoins-privacy-technology-compares-competition/), unlike some other protocols.
+Third, it is possible to know exactly how many coins were minted because PIVX's zerocoin protocol allows supply to be [auditable](https://zcoin.io/zcoins-privacy-technology-compares-competition/), unlike some other privacy protocols.

+Ethereum is actively discussing a dev fund funded from block rewards.
+Kickstarted by Gitcoin co-founder, [ERC 1789](https://github.com/ethereum/EIPs/issues/1789) (continued as [EIP 1890](https://github.com/ethereum/EIPs/pull/1890)) provides an overview of funding models employed by open source and [makes a case](https://medium.com/gitcoin/funding-open-source-in-the-blockchain-era-8ded753bf05f) for inflation funding for protocol maintenance.
+A supplementary GitHub project was organized with a collection of [documents](https://github.com/ethereum-funding/docs) and more than 50 [issues](https://github.com/ethereum-funding/blockrewardsfunding/issues).

 Monero's new [Community Crowdfunding System](https://ccs.getmonero.org/) was [launched](https://www.reddit.com/r/Monero/comments/ay0j5n/the_new_ffs_is_complete_please_use_and_explore_it/), and a number of projects were funded.